 Black Monkey Pro is the gift that just keeps on giving.
 After their disbandment back in 2015, I thought I was done with the company and their… unique boys love game offerings.
 But, lo in 2017, a kind reader informed me that BMP had risen from the ashes and re-branded themselves as Herculion, retaining many of the original staff.
 But, the cherry on top of this delightful revelation is that they were already hard at work on their “first” boys love visual novel, Full Service.
-Given my less than enthusiastic opinion of BMP’s previous titles, I was wary of anything remotely related to the BMP brand, but I played the first demo for the game and I was genuinely surprised by how much I enjoyed it—I found that I was genuinely looking forward to the official release!
+Given my less than enthusiastic opinion of BMP’s previous titles, I was wary of anything remotely related to the BMP brand, but I played the first demo for the game and I was genuinely surprised by how much I enjoyed it—I found that I was actually looking forward to the official release!

 Full Service follows Tomoki Nakamoto, a workaholic looking for a little excitement in his life.
 One day, he gets invited to visit the local spa, where he meets a group of hunky masseurs who are more than happy to help him relieve a little excess stress.
 Suddenly his mundane life is about to get much more exciting.